 The Black Country is covered by the Church of England Dioceses of Birmingham, Lichfield and Worcester.
-The Area Bishop of Dudley is the Very Revd Graham Usher and of Wolverhampton the Very Revd Clive Gregory.
+The Suffragan Bishop of Dudley is the Very Revd Graham Usher.
+The Area Bishop of Wolverhampton the Very Revd Clive Gregory.

-The Black Country falls within the Wolverhampton and Shrewsbury District of the Methodist Church, whose Chair is Revd Rachel Parkinson.
+Most of the the Black Country falls within the Wolverhampton and Shrewsbury District of the Methodist Church, whose Chair is Revd Rachel Parkinson.
 A few Methodist Churches in the Borough of Sandwell belong to the Birmingham Methodist District.
 Its Chair is Revd Ian Howarth.

 The Black Country forms a small part of the extensive Birmingham Archdiocese of the Roman Catholic Church.
 The diocesan centre is St Chad’s Cathedral in Birmingham.
 The Archbishop of Birmingham is the Most Revd Bernard Longley and the Auxiliary Bishop covering the Black Country is the Revd David McGough.